man3ng/cse15l-lab-reports/lab1.md

   trilosophe@Trilosophes-MPB-16 ~ %
   ```
-  I am in my home directory `Users/trilosophe`.
-When using `ls` with a directory as an argument, the terminal will list all the folders and files within the `Users/trilosophe/Downloads/` directory.
+  I am in my home directory `/Users/trilosophe`.
+When using `ls` with a directory as an argument, the terminal will list all the folders and files within the `/Users/trilosophe/Downloads/` directory.
 But, I am in still at the home directory based on the last command line because I haven't moved anywhere.
+No error is thrown because the action is complete by listing all the sub-folders/directories under the inputted argument.

 - Using cat
   ```